toolfactory/narcissus/README.md

 > It is not a goal to remove, encapsulate, or modify any critical internal APIs of the JDK for which standard replacements do not yet exist.
 This means that `sun.misc.Unsafe` will remain available. *(--[JEP 396](https://openjdk.java.net/jeps/396))*

 However this principle has not been adhered to, since there are many useful private classes, fields, and methods that aren't in `Unsafe` but rather scattered all over the Java standard libraries, for which no standard replacement exists or will probably ever exist.
-Many libraries depend upon unfettered access to these internals just to be able to function.
+Many libraries depend upon unfettered access to these internals just to be able to function -- and JDK 16 has broken all of these libraries.

 ## How is it possible to circumvent Java strong encapsulation for JDK 16+?